Frequently Asked Questions

 What is the direction of the Club?

-We are working to bring together like minded people from the Pentwater community to make new friends and expand social circles, to achieve extensive use of the facilities and a growing membership.
-Bold steps were taken recently to ensure the Club’s health into the future.
-Our work in 2021 to facilitate (6) permanent pickleball courts had a very positive impact.
-We added (35) new member units in 2021, bringing our total membership to (125) units.
-For 2022 and beyond, we’ll be increasing the available options for organized play and social events.
+We are working to bring together like minded people from the Pentwater community to achieve extensive use of the facilities, and a healthy membership.
+Bold steps were taken beginning in 2020 to ensure the Club’s well-being into the future.
+Our work in 2021 to facilitate (6) permanent pickleball courts had a very positive impact, as many new members have been added since that time.
+For 2023 and beyond, we’ll continue looking for ways to increase the available options for organized play and social events.

-In the interest of minimizing the need for major capital campaigns in future years, an annual “Capital Reserve Special Assessment” was approved during our 2021 Annual Meeting.
-Historically, court resurfacing and other infrastructure improvements have been required every 6-7 years.
-The goal is to accumulate reserve amounts to provide adequate funding for that expected project interval.
+In the interest of minimizing any potential reliance on capital campaigns in future years, an annual “Capital Reserve Special Assessment” was approved during our 2021 Annual Meeting.
+The periodic resurfacing of our courts, and other recurring infrastructure requirements have historically been initiated on 6-7 year cycle.
+The goal is to accumulate reserve amounts adequate to fund based on that project interval expectation.
 Starting in 2022 and continuing for a period of seven years, a small assessment amount will be added to the annual dues for each membership.
 This will be held in reserve for future capital improvement projects of the Club.
-Please see “JoinUs“ tab for more details.

-How is court time made available to the public?
+How is court time made available to the public, and how can members host their guests?

 How do I schedule court time?

-Any use of the facilities is offered on a walk-up/ first-come/ first-served priority.
-However, organized activities always take priority for use of our court facilities.
-They remain lightly used in the afternoon, so this is the best time to target for walk up play.
+Daily organized activities always take priority for use of our court facilities.
+Any other use of the facilities is offered on a walk-up/ first-come/ first-served priority.
+The courts remain lightly used in the afternoons, so this is the best time to target for walk up play, and for members to welcome their guests.
 Daily court time during the mornings tends to be fully committed to either organized play, or planned events.
 SignupGenius is used as signup tool for organized play pickleball and tennis, as well as events (tournaments, clinics or socials that are scheduled in advance).
-Details can be found on the “Play” and “Events” tabs of this website.
-Members wishing to participate can click on the SignupGenius link for the activity they wish to participate in, or contact the organizer.
+Details can be found on the “Tennis”, “Pickleball” and “Events” tabs of this website.
+Members wishing to participate can click on the SignUpGenius link for the activity they wish to participate in, or contact the organizer.

 When does the PTPC offer private lessons and/or clinics for Tennis and Pickleball?

-No teaching professionals are employed by the Club, but we do offer independent instructor led pickleball clinics, and volunteer led tennis clinics, details of which will be posted on this website on the “Play” tab.
-A few examples are the Annual Youth Tennis Camp, the Beginners Pickleball Clinic and recurring Tennis Ball Feed Clinics.
+The Club does not employ any professional instructors, but we do offer pickleball and tennis clinics led by either independent professionals or volunteers.
+Details are posted on this website.
+A few examples are: the Annual Youth Tennis Camp; Pickleball Clinics; and recurring Tennis Ball Feed Clinics.
 Any member wishing to schedule a private lesson with a teaching pro of their liking will be subject to the same rules for court time priority.
-So, this type of activity should be scheduled in the afternoon when court time tends to be plentiful on a walk up/ first-come/ first-served basis.
+Meaning this type of activity should be scheduled in the afternoon when court time tends to be plentiful on a walk up/ first-come/ first-served basis.

 What is “best practice” for members entering and leaving the courts and restrooms?